 Space is limited; request at time of booking.
 Kayaking is subject to weather and prevailing ice conditions.
 Basic kayaking experience is required and physical fitness is essential.
 Kayaks, neoprene wet suits, booties and gloves are provided.

-Voyage aboard the designated vessel as indicated in the itinerary; meals throughout the voyage aboard the ship including snacks, coffee and tea; free use of rubber boots on loan; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges.
+Voyage aboard the designated vessel as indicated in the itinerary; cabin accommodations and meals aboard the ship; snacks, coffee and tea; free use of rubber boots and snowshoes on loan; group transfer from the vessel to the airport in Ushuaia (directly after disembarkation); luggage transfer from pick-up point to the vessel on the day of embarkation in Ushuaia; program of lectures by noted naturalists and leadership by experienced expedition staff; miscellaneous service taxes and port charges.
 Subject to change without notice.

 Airfare; pre- and post-land arrangements; transfers to the vessel; passport and visa expenses; government arrival and departure taxes; meals ashore; camping and kayaking; travel insurance; excess baggage charges and all items of a personal nature such as laundry, bar, beverage and telecommunication charges; and the customary gratuity at the end of the voyages for the ship's crew; fuel surcharge may apply.